CortexFoundation/tech-doc/model-writing-tutorial.md

 Run `$nvcc --version` to find out your CUDA version; make sure that it matches the number after "cu", in this case it is general version 10.

-Now run the commands below install other dependencies needed for our model training and quantization later.
+Now run the commands below to install other dependencies needed for our model training and quantization later.

 ```
 pip3 install gluoncv